MANDI-MITRA-AI/MANDI-MITRA-AI/README.md

 npm run dev
 The application should now be running on http://localhost:5173.

+Sign in method:-
+1) press the button get started.
+2) enter your name, email and set up password.
+3) authenticate your email by verifying it upon pressing the link sent to your email.
+4) come back to the sign in page and put your email and password to go to your personal dashboard.

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.